-Bel-Rea has an articulation agreement set up with Metropolitan State University of Denver which structures what credits Metro will accept after you graduate from Bel-Rea.
 If you are interested in another school, you can check with their Admissions Department and the specific program you are wanting to attend to find out what credits they will accept.
-Our graduates report that Colorado Christian University, CSU Global, and Purdue University (Veterinary Technologist program) all accept a generous amount of transfer credits.

-Currently, 15 national-level veterinary technician specialties are available for credentialed veterinary technicians to pursue while working on the job: Anesthesia & Analgesia, Behavior, Clinical Pathology, Clinical Practice (with subspecialties in Canine/Feline, Feline, Exotic Companion Animal, and Production Medicine), Dentistry, Dermatology, Emergency & Critical Care, Equine, Internal Medicine (with subspecialties in Cardiology, Large Animal Medicine, Neurology, Oncology, and Internal Medicine), Laboratory Animal, Nutrition, Ophthalmology, Physical Rehabilitation, Surgery, and Zoology.
+Currently, 16 national-level veterinary technician specialties are available for credentialed veterinary technicians to pursue while working on the job: Anesthesia & Analgesia, Behavior, Clinical Pathology, Clinical Practice (with subspecialties in Canine/Feline, Feline, Exotic Companion Animal, and Production Medicine), Dentistry, Dermatology, Diagnostic Imaging, Emergency & Critical Care, Equine, Internal Medicine (with subspecialties in Cardiology, Large Animal Medicine, Neurology, Oncology, and Internal Medicine), Laboratory Animal, Nutrition, Ophthalmology, Physical Rehabilitation, Surgery, and Zoology.
 Additional specialty options are being structured.

 No additional degree is required, but graduates will typically complete a certain number of related work hours, case studies, continuing education coursework, and a board exam to earn a specialty.

 Yes!
 If it is not covered by your health insurance, Medicaid, Medicare, or VA benefits plan, there is a patient assistance program that many students qualify for that provides the rabies pre-exposure vaccine series at a low cost.
 You can apply for the program in your second year at Bel-Rea.
 Military Veterans with benefits typically receive the series for free.

 The Veterinary Medicine Field is one that is regulated by the Drug Enforcement Agency (DEA) and state regulatory or credentialing agencies.
 If you have a conviction or pending charges, please read Bel-Rea’s Criminal History Information and then contact Bel-Rea’s Student Affairs Director to discuss if your specific background is a potential barrier to credentialing, employment, and internships before committing your time and resources to a veterinary technology program.